Business Personal Property

 Depreciation schedules determine the value of assets based on their cost and age, taking into account factors such as usage, current condition, wear and tear, technological advancements and market trends.

-Federal Depreciation vs. Depreciation Schedule
+Federal Depreciation vs. State and Local Depreciation

 Many businesses don’t realize that federal depreciation isn’t what most assessors use to assess their personal property taxes.
 A few states use federal depreciation for personal property taxes, including Missouri, Nebraska and South Carolina.
 Other states and/or counties develop depreciation schedules based on their research as to how long the useful life of certain equipment is.